MicrosoftDocs/learn/learn-pr/azure/intro-to-data-protection-privacy/includes/2-what-is-data-protection.md

 - Which entities can access data.
 - What organizations can do with the data they've collected.
 - How long organizations can retain data.
-- The level of control individuals have over their data.
+- What level of control individuals have over their data.

 Various laws around the world describe the rights of people and companies to control who uses their data, and set forth requirements for handling different types of data.